grumat/glossy-msp430/Hardware/STLinkForm/README.md

 > socket module and any user circuitry connected to the target socket
 > module, the Glossy MSP430 tool continues to be powered from the PC
 > through the USB interface.

+### Weak Voltage Reference

+Note that a weak 3.3V voltage reference is also internally connected to the pin 4, so if no voltage level is provided by the target board, 3.3V will be used.

 # Hardware Installation